Ibrose/Ibrose.github.io/README.md

     6. Bird: bird like pokemon
     7. Fish: Fish like pokemon, or whales.
     8. Marine: Marine objects, invertebrate animal motives.
-    9. Water: Water-related pokemon, excluding fish and marine cases below.
+    9. Water: Water-related pokemon, excluding fish and marine cases above.
     10. Cute: Cute and adorable pokemon, such as Pikachu.
     11. Humanoid: Somewhat similar to human.
-    12. Monster: Designed somewhat like unrealistic monster.
+    12. Monster: Designed somewhat like an unrealistic monster.
     13. Grass: Grass, tree, fruit motive pokemon.
     14. Catlike: Cat like pokemon, or Felidae animals(tiger, lion, etc) pokemon
     15. Doglike: Dog like pokemon, or canine animals(wolf, fox, etc) pokemon
     16. Animal: Animal(in real life) pokemon, excluding catlike, doglike.
     17. Amorph: Something like mud, liquid like, which does not have fixed shape.

-We originally saved data as string, but since it didn’t fit in to cosine similarity easily, so we changed it to int value, to calculate easier.
-The number is a number in front of each design type (ex: Amorph: saved it as 17)
+We originally saved data as string, but we changed it to int values because it is easier to work with when using cosine similarity.
+The number each number corresponds to a design type (ex: Amorph: saved it as 17)